 Discover the remarkably preserved Byzantine and Venetian architecture of Monemvasia

-Morning arrival in Gythion, the ancient naval base of the Spartans.
-Optional excursion to Mani Peninsula and Cape Tenaro, plus the spectacular Dirou Caves with their stalactites and stalagmites.
-Leaving Gythion, cross the scenic Mani Peninsula to reach Diros and visit the spectacular cave, whose entrance remained sealed for about 4.500 years until being discovered around the 1960s.
+Early morning arrival in Gythion.
+Optional excursion to Mani peninsula, Cape Tenaro, and the spectacular Dirou Caves with stalactites and stalagmites.
+Ancient Gythion was inhabited during prehistoric times, and later, the Spartans enlarged the port and used it as their naval base.
+Leaving Gythion, cross the scenic Mani Peninsula to reach Diros and visit the spectacular caves discovered around the 1960s, perhaps among Greece's most important natural sites.
 After visiting the cave, drive to nearby Areopolis for a short stroll through the town.
-Mani, which is at the tip of the Peloponnese, is a distinctive area and desolate region of underground lakes and rivers, windswept landscapes, and towers, which keep the spirit of the warriors who once lived and fought here alive.
-Dinner onboard and late evening sailing to Pylos.
+Mani is at the tip of the Peloponnese, a distinctive area unlike any other in Greece.
+It is a desolate region of underground lakes, rivers, windswept landscapes, and strangely beautiful towers.
 Overnight at sea.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.